paritytech/polkadot-sdk/src/api/chainHead_v1_genesisHash.md

 # chainHead_v1_genesisHash

 **Parameters**: *none*
-**Return value**: String containing the hex-encoded hash of the genesis block of the chain.
+**Return value**: String containing the hexadecimal-encoded hash of the genesis block of the chain.

 This function is a simple getter.
 The JSON-RPC server is expected to keep in its memory the hash of the genesis block.